International Competition is Driving the Moon Race

-A series of articles on how the space community is tackling the tech behind a thriving Moon market.
+A series of articles on how the space industry is tackling the hurdles to building a thriving Moon market.

 Two US companies have proved that industry can land on the Moon.
 Now, startups are tackling the next challenge: keeping those missions running for years instead of weeks.